antirez/freakwan/README.md

 This code is currently NOT COMPLETE and designed to work with the following ESP32-based devices:

-1. LYLIGO TTGO T3 v2 1.6 LoRa module.
+1. LILYGO TTGO T3 v2 1.6 LoRa module.
-2. LYLIGO TTGO T Beam LoRa module.
+2. LILYGO TTGO T Beam LoRa module.

 However changing the pins setup to adapt it to other ESP32 modules that have an SX1276 LoRa chip and an SSD1306 display, should be very little work.